2022 Forecast Webinar: Net Zero Everything!

 Not convinced yet?
 Take a look at the numbers: results from a recent Green Builder Media survey indicate that:

 - 95 percent of Millennials say that sustainability is very important when making purchasing decisions.

 - 79 percent of Millennials are concerned about the environmental impact of products they buy.

 - 77 percent of Millennials are willing to spend more for sustainable products.

 - 52 percent of remodeling projects implemented by Millennials enhance the sustainability of their homes.

 - Nearly half of millennials cite corporate sustainability as their top consideration when selecting products, ranking it higher than quality, performance, cost, warranties, and other factors.

 So, where does all this lead?
 To a wholly redesigned economy, with massive disruption and groundbreaking innovation on par with the Industrial Revolution and the Digitization Economy (driven by the advent of the Internet.)

 The decarbonization train is leaving the station, and it won’t wait for feet-draggers to decide whether or not to climb aboard.

 How can you ensure that you’re not left behind?
-Join me for a webinar on November 3 at 2:00 ET to learn more about the factors and dynamics that are driving the transition to net zero energy, water, and carbon in the built environment, including consumer priorities, innovative technologies, building science best practices, advancements in energy efficiency and resource conservation, and renewable energy.
+Watch this recorded webinar to learn more about the factors and dynamics that are driving the transition to net zero energy, water, and carbon in the built environment, including consumer priorities, innovative technologies, building science best practices, advancements in energy efficiency and resource conservation, and renewable energy.